Volentix/ledger-js/README.md

     - `wallet` (optional): The owner public key of the user's wallet
   - `amount`: The amount of funds transferred
   - `currency`: The currency used in this account / wallet
+  - `submittedAt`: The date and time that the transaction was submitted, in ISO 8601 format

 #### Example
 To retrieve all the transactions associated with a user's wallet